Monitor flow & return temperatures of boiler

 I’m using GPIO03 (Rx) for DS18B20 temperature sensors, which does not have any boot function restrictions.

-The GPIO14 is definitely not connected as default (Sonoff Basic R2 V1.0), so I soldered a wire directly to the chip in order to access the GPIO14.
+GPIO14 is definitely not connected as a default (Sonoff Basic R2 V1.0), so I soldered a wire directly to the chip in order to access GPIO14.

 Complete ESPHome Installation Guide: 4 different ways to install ESPHome

-Connect USB FTDI programmer to the computer, hold down the basic broad button to connect GPIO0 to GND while the device is booting to put it in Programming and Flash mode.
+Connect the USB FTDI programmer to the computer, and hold down the basic board button to connect GPIO0 to GND while the device is booting to put it in programming and flash mode.

-Note: We supply USB power to Sonoff via FTDI and make sure you set 3.3V setting on FTDI, 5V will cause damage.
+Note: We supply USB power to Sonoff via FTDI, and make sure you set the 3.3V setting on FTDI; 5V will cause damage.

 - 3x DS18B20 temperature Sensor